-Following extensive consultation and negotiations between Buru and representatives of the Nyikina Mangala and Karajarri Traditional Owners, Buru and the Nyikina Mangala and Karajarri Traditional Owners reached an agreement which provided a process by which Buru and the relevant Traditional Owners may engage, in relation to Buru's activities in the Canning Basin, and in relation to the recommencement of Buru's exploration program, on certain terms.
+Following extensive consultation and negotiations between Buru and representatives of the Nyikina Mangala and Karajarri Traditional Owners, all parties reached an agreement which provided a process by which Buru and the relevant Traditional Owners may engage, in relation to Buru's activities in the Canning Superbasin, and in relation to the recommencement of Buru's exploration program, on certain terms.

-As a result of this agreement, field activity in the Ungani area was recommenced with line clearing operations commencing after the end of the financial year and data acquisition planned to commence in in August 2013.
+As a result of this agreement, field activity in the Ungani area was recommenced with line clearing operations commencing after the end of the financial year and data acquisition planned to commence in the first guarter of the year.